domorelivelonger/docker-nomachine-xubuntu/README.md

-# docker-ubuntu-mate-desktop-nomachine 7.10
+# docker-ubuntu-xubuntu-desktop-nomachine 7.10
-Ubuntu Desktop 20.04 (MATE) Dockerfile with NoMachine 7.10 remote access
+Ubuntu Desktop 22.04 (XFCE4) Dockerfile with NoMachine 7.10 remote access

 There are three tags available: